Acne

 Acne is a common skin condition that affects the hair follicles and oil glands.
 It happens when oil glands become clogged with excess oil, dead skin cells, and bacteria.
 It can appear on the face, chest, back, and shoulders.
+Acne manifests in various forms, and recognising the specific type can aid in determining the appropriate treatment.

 When to consult a doctor for acne?